Available with Spatial Analyst license.

 - To solve your spatial problem, start by clearly stating the problem you are trying to solve and the goal you are trying to achieve.

-- With your objectives defined, you can begin to develop the steps necessary to reach your goal.
-By arranging the objectives in order, you will get a better understanding of the problem you are ultimately trying to solve.
+- With your objectives defined, you can now begin to develop the steps necessary to reach your goal.
+By arranging the objectives in order, you will begin to get a better understanding of problem you are ultimately trying to solve.

 - Once you have established your objectives, you need to identify the elements and the interactions between these elements that will meet your objectives.
 The elements will be modeled through representation models and their interactions through process models.